In this text, you have best waterproof shell jackets for men, from many different top brands, plenty of various options to choose, so keep reading.

 You have three external pockets with YKK waterproof zippers, and the hood is helmet-compatible.
 Please read more in my full review.

 Here you have hem-to-bicep full-length zippers, so you cannot have any better ventilation.
 With such a design you can pass the hip belt of your pack under the front of the jacket, so you can have all ventilation while on the go.

-In addition to this, the front zipper is two-way type so this again adds to ventilation.
+In addition to this, the front zipper is a two-way type so this again adds to ventilation.
 The jacket is constructed as a 2.5-layer type, and the system used here is what they call the Pertex Shield 100% nylon 40D, with movement-mirroring stretch properties.

-The waterproof rating is 10000 mm and breathability rating of 7000 g/m².
+The waterproof rating is 10000 mm and a breathability rating of 7000 g/m².
 The former is quite good and the latter is moderate.